4xMafole/flutter-wishlist-app-design/README.md

 # Wishlist App Design
-### Wishlist App 🌠🎇 The idea here to create a space where people can gather their wishes as tasks and assign them to their friends, family members, ...etc.
+### <b>Wishlist App</b> 🌠🎇 The idea here to create a space where people can gather their wishes as tasks and assign them to their friends, family members, ...etc.
 These assignees can accept or reject these ...

 </br>